toa-io/toa/libraries/generic/readme.md

 `map(object: object, transformation: Function): object`

 Traverse through a given plain object replacing its values (or key-value pairs) with a given transformation function.
-Vales are any object's properties, that are not plain objects.
 If the transformation function returns `undefined` then the current key-value pair will remain unchanged.

 Transformation function signature is: